 - Any further details of the career of William Astell (d.
 1741) would be gratefully received, as would any suggestions about the identity of the architect of Everton House.

 Revision and acknowledgements

-This post was first published 20 May 2016 and was updated 11, 17 and 20 December 2016 and 2 March 2017 and 3 March and 14 May 2020.
-I am grateful to David Underdown for his assistance with the Thornton family and to Chris Whittick for finding the illustrations of Woodbury Hall, and to Fred Hohler for information about the family; and to Frank Storr for a correction.
+This post was first published 20 May 2016 and was updated 11, 17 and 20 December 2016, 2 March 2017 and 3 March and 14 May 2020.
+I am grateful to David Underdown for his assistance with the Thornton family to Chris Whittick for finding the illustrations of Woodbury Hall, and to Fred Hohler for information about the family; and to Frank Storr for a correction.